Poppy Playtime: Chapter 4: Safe Haven (2025)

-Along the way, they reunite with Poppy and an injured Kissy, who all narrowly elude the Prototype.
+Along the way, they reunite with Poppy and an injured Kissy and narrowly elude the Prototype.
 Once they are safe, Poppy reveals that the orphans are still alive and sleeping in the Prototype's lair.
-Hoping to kill him and save them simultaneously, Poppy intends to detonate the Red Smoke which the employee redirected into the factory's foundation with old mining charges.
-To facilitate this, the employee works with Doey, who reveals that the Doctor used to be Dr. Harley Sawyer, a Playtime Co. scientist aligned with the Prototype, who was once in charge of creating the company's monsters.
-Doey tasks the employee to retrieve the Doctor's "Omni-Hand", which allows him to control everything in the factory and prison except for the Safe Haven, to repair the Safe Haven's failing generator and a required tool for Poppy's plans.
-Before they leave, Doey privately confides to them about his fear that Poppy will sacrifice their friends to achieve her revenge.
+Hoping to kill him and save them simultaneously, Poppy intends to detonate the Red Smoke, which the employee redirected into the factory's foundation, with old mining charges.
+To facilitate this, the employee works with Doey, who reveals that the Doctor is Dr. Harley Sawyer, a Playtime Co. scientist aligned with the Prototype who created the company's monsters.
+Doey tasks the employee to retrieve the Doctor’s "Omni-Hand", an Executive Level master key that allows him to control everything in the factory except the Safe Haven, to repair the Safe Haven's failing generator and a required tool for Poppy's plans.
 While pursuing the employee, Yarnaby is snagged by a chain and falls into a pit of molten slag, killing him.
-As the employee works to weaken the Doctor, he questions their motives for coming back to Playtime Co. and claims Poppy is no better than the Prototype, revealing she had a hand in the Hour of Joy, before eventually trapping them in his computer core.
-The employee escapes, acquires the Omni-Hand, and overloads the Doctor's systems, killing him in the process.
-They make their way back to the Safe Haven, but upon returning, Ollie, now able to contact them, warns them the Prototype has secretly followed them.
+As the employee works to weaken the Doctor, he questions their motives for returning to Playtime Co. and claims Poppy is no better than the Prototype, revealing that she had a hand in the Hour of Joy, before eventually trapping them in his computer core.
+The employee escapes and overloads the Doctor's systems, deactivating him in the process.

-Poppy tasks Doey with distracting the Prototype and the employee with fixing the Safe Haven's generator and planting the explosives in the foundation while she protects the Safe Haven's inhabitants.
-The employee completes their tasks, but the Prototype, having slipped away from Doey, steals the explosives and detonates them in the Safe Haven.
-Enraged by this and believing it to be the employee's fault, Doey takes on a monstrous form and attacks them.
-The employee flees to an underground construction site, where they use liquid nitrogen canisters, industrial saws, and a tunnel boring machine to kill Doey, who tearfully apologizes twice for his actions as he succumbs.
+The employee makes it back to the Safe Haven with the Omni-Hand, but the power goes out and Ollie, now able to contact the group, warns them the Prototype is right outside the Safe Haven.
+Poppy tasks Doey with distracting the Prototype and the employee with fixing the Safe Haven's generator with Ollie's help and planting the explosives in the foundation while she protects the Safe Haven's inhabitants.
+The employee seemingly completes their tasks successfully, though the reality is that Ollie led Doey away from the Safe Haven and tricked the employee into rigging the generator to overheat and explode, destroying the Safe Haven and killing most of its inhabitants.
+An incensed Doey blames the employee, takes on a monstrous form, and attacks them.
+Unable to reason with Doey or calm him down, the employee flees to an underground construction site, where they use liquid nitrogen canisters, industrial saws, and a tunnel boring machine to kill Doey, who tearfully apologizes for his actions twice before presumably dying.